Valley-dependent properties of monolayer MoSi$_{2}$N$_{4}$, WSi$_{2}$N$_{4}$ and MoSi$_{2}$As$_{4}$: Valley-contrasting Berry curvature and circular dichroism

 where $\tilde{\Delta}_{\tau s_z} = \Delta-\tau s_{z} \lambda$.
 And for the two spin-split valence bands at $K$/$K'$, we have

 It is clearly from Eq.~(\ref{BC}) that the two valleys have nonzero and opposite Berry curvatures.
 The magnitude of the Berry curvature is peaked at the valley center $k=0$.

 In Fig.~\ref{fig5} and Fig.~\ref{fig6}, we have shown the Berry curvature distribution obtained from DFT calculations, which go beyond the effective model.
-In Fig.~\ref{fig5}, we plot the total Berry curvature for the valence bands $\Omega(\bm k)=\sum_{n\in occ.} \Omega_{n\bm k}$ for the three materials.
+In Fig.~\ref{fig5}, we plot the total Berry curvature for all the valence bands $\Omega(\bm k)=\sum_{n\in occ.} \Omega_{n\bm k}$ for the three materials.
 One clearly observes that the distribution is peaked and takes opposite values at $K$ and $K'$ valleys.
-In Fig.~\ref{fig6}(b) [Fig.~\ref{fig6}(a)], we also plot the combined Berry curvature for the two conduction (valence) bands close to the band gap for monolayer WSi$_{2}$N$_{4}$ (results for the other two are similar).
+In Fig.~\ref{fig6}(b) [Fig.~\ref{fig6}(a)], we also plot the combined Berry curvature for the two conduction (valence) bands closest to the band gap for monolayer WSi$_{2}$N$_{4}$ (results for the other two are similar).
 The valley-contrasting character is also faithfully reproduced.
+We note that in Ref.~\cite{wang2020structure}, Berry curvature distribution with similar valley features was also found in monolayer $\alpha_{2}-\mathrm{WSi}_{2} \mathrm{P}_{4}$.
 In Fig.~\ref{fig6}(b), one observes there are additional sharp features between $K$/$K'$ and $M$.
 These are at higher energy and due to the band near-degeneracies as marked in Fig.~\ref{fig4}(b).

 Such nonzero Berry curvature is the key ingredient for the anomalous Hall transport, which means a longitudinal (in-plane) $E$ field will deflect carriers in transverse directions without applied magnetic field.
 This is most readily understood in the semiclassical formalism~\cite{xiao2010berry}, where the Berry curvature directly enters into the equations of motion and generates a so-called anomalous velocity term $\propto \bm E\times\bm{\Omega}$.
 For our current systems, there is no net charge current at linear order because the $T$ symmetry is preserved.
 However, there could exist valley and spin Hall effect.
 The valley Hall effect occurs in these materials immediately after electron doping.
 As for hole doping, in MoSi$_{2}$N$_{4}$ and WSi$_{2}$N$_{4}$, one has to reach a doping level with $K$/$K'$ valleys occupied to observe the effect.
 The case with hole doping in MoSi$_{2}$As$_{4}$ could be more interesting.
 There, the VBM occurs at $K$ and $K'$, and the valleys are spin polarized.
 The valley Hall effect is therefore associated with a pronounced spin Hall effect.
 We have evaluated the intrinsic spin Hall conductivity for the doped monolayer MoSi$_{2}$As$_{4}$, defined by